OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Magisk ("Magic Mask") is one way to root your Android device.
 It's specialty lies in the way, the modifications on the system are performed.
 While other rooting tools alter the actual data on the system partition, Magisk does not (which is called "systemless").
 This enables a way to hide the modifications from root-sensitive applications (e.g. for banking or games) and allows using the official Android OTA upgrades without the need to unroot the device beforehand.

 You can get familiar with Magisk reading the official [documentation](https://topjohnwu.github.io/Magisk/ "Magisk Documentation").
 If you don't have Magisk installed, you should follow [this](https://topjohnwu.github.io/Magisk/install.html "Magisk Installation") guidance.
-If you use an official Android version and plan to upgrade it, Magisk provides a [tutorial](https://topjohnwu.github.io/Magisk/tutorials.html#ota-installation "OTA Installation").
+If you use an official Android version and plan to upgrade it, Magisk provides a [tutorial at GitHub](https://topjohnwu.github.io/Magisk/tutorials.html#ota-installation "OTA Installation").

 Furthermore, developers can use the power of Magisk to create own modules and [submit](https://github.com/Magisk-Modules-Repo/submission "Submission") them to the official [Magisk Modules repository](https://github.com/Magisk-Modules-Repo "Magisk-Modules-Repo").
 Submitted modules can then be installed inside the Magisk Manager application.
 One of these installable modules is a systemless version of the famous [XPosed Framework](https://repo.xposed.info/module/de.robv.android.xposed.installer "Xposed Installer (framework)") (available for SDK versions up to 27).